 What appeared to be a simple task required me to learn more about linear and logarithmic measurements.
 For the project to work, the conversion system needed to be accurate to the science aspects, functional for the synthesizer technology to work properly, and flexible enough to adapt to different creative and cultural practices.

-In order to develop this code, I'm going to take us on a whirlwind tour of the technical system for controlling (mostly analog) synthesizers, the scientific measurement systems of sound, and how these collide in cultural and creative practices.
+In order to develop this code, I'm going to briefly describe technical system for controlling (mostly analog) synthesizers, the scientific measurement systems of sound, and how these collide in cultural and creative practices.
 All of these will have to be balanced and accounted for in the equations I use in the project.

 Most analog synthesizers use control voltage to set and animate things like the frequency of an oscillator.
-Control voltage is measured in volts and is most commonlyThere is another CV standard called Hz/V, used in Korg MS and Yamaha CS synthesizers, which I won't cover in this article, you'll need entirely different math for that. read so that adding a full volt of current results in a frequency that we hear as one octave higher.
+Control voltage is measured in volts and is most commonlyThere is another CV standard called Hz/V, used in Korg MS and Yamaha CS synthesizers, which I won't cover in this article, you'll need entirely different math for that. tuned so that adding one volt of current results in a frequency that we hear as one octave higher.

 This standard, referred to as volt per octave (V/OCT), is linear; changing the voltage by 1/12 of a volt will change the pitch by a semitone in all octaves.
 It's a very handy method of controlling synthesizers: adding or subtracting one or two volts can quickly change the register of the instrument.